deniz-oezdemir/deniz-oezdemir/README.md

 - **Tools**: Git, Docker, Bash, Vim, VS Code, Jira, Confluence, Figma

 # Projects
 Currently, I am working on:
 - **Full-Stack Pong Game**: Developing a Pong game with a microservices architecture.
 This project will feature real-time multiplayer functionality, comprehensive game statistics, and an AI opponent.
 [Follow the progress here](https://github.com/deniz-oezdemir/Transcendence).
 - **Personal Webpage**: Designing a personal webpage to present my thoughts and learnings in a more appealing format.
 This project is currently in the research phase.

-I have completed the following projects:
+I've completed below projects as part of my software engineering education:
-- **[Webserv](https://github.com/deniz-oezdemir/Webserv)** | Building an HTTP web server from scratch, compliant with HTTP/1.1
+- **[Webserv](https://github.com/deniz-oezdemir/Webserv)** | Built an HTTP web server from scratch, compliant with HTTP/1.1
 - **[Inception](https://github.com/deniz-oezdemir/Inception)** | Setting up a small multi-service infrastructure using Docker containers
 - **[CPP-Intro](https://github.com/deniz-oezdemir/CPP-Intro)** | Comprehensive introduction Object-Oriented Programming with C++
 - **[miniRT](https://github.com/deniz-oezdemir/miniRT)** | Building a basic ray tracer to render 3D scenes from numerical object specifications